 Ashanthi Gajaweera, MD

 That’s why I chose to leave a successful and fulfilling traditional neurology practice—one where I was respected and deeply valued the relationships I built with patients.
-I felt a strong pull to take a more proactive approach to brain health, to stay curious and actively learn strategies that truly promote long-term cognitive well-being.
+I felt a strong pull to take a more proactive approach to neurologic health, to stay curious and actively learn strategies that truly promote long-term cognitive well-being.
 I wanted to shift my energy away from navigating insurance requirements or managing the side effects of the latest medications, and instead return to the core reason I became a physician: to help people live longer, healthier, and more fulfilling lives.

 I feel passionately about this mission and I hope you will join me.